sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 .. code-block:: scala

-	val listener = new PasswordTrackingListener(apkFileUri, app_info)
+	val listener = new PasswordTrackingListener(apkFileUri, app_info) // creating a special AmandroidSocketListener
 	socket.plugListener(listener)

 We envision two types of data flow analyses you might be interested in.
-Some details with examples are as follows.
+Some details with examples follow.
 Hopefully, they will help you in designing your new plugin.

 (i) Analyses which require DDG results
 ***************************************